BYUI451/Cloud_guide/README.md

 ## Accessing your Container

-Navigating to your [Azure portal](https://portal.azure.com/#home) you will now want to create a new resource.
+Navigating to your [Azure portal](https://portal.azure.com/#home) you will now create a new resource.

 ![](Azure.PNG)